 Deep Learning Server

-On this page, I will detail the process of building a high-performance compute server node with four V100 GPUs for less than the cost of a single RTX 4090, but with around triple the GPU memory and compute for training models (assuming 16/32 bit mixed precision training).
+On this page, I will detail the process of building a high-performance compute server node with four V100 GPUs for less than the cost of a single Nvidia RTX 4090, but with around triple the GPU memory and compute for training models (assuming 16/32 bit mixed precision training).
 The server will be shown to be very effective for other tasks outside the realm of machine learning and particularly excels at those requiring high numerical precision, as this machine has an impressive twenty-six times the the 64-bit FLOPs of a 4090.

 Background